JorjaFox/website/content/posts/blog/2019/09-19-full-3022-trailer.md

 title: 'Full 3022 Trailer'
 date: '2019-09-19T17:36:30-07:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'The full trailer for 3022 is out and yikes is it full of questions.
+description: 'The full trailer for 3022 is out and yikes is it full of questions.
 What happens when the Earth goes silent?'
 thumbnail:
   url: /img/blog/2019/3022-trailer-2.jpg
 categories: